-This course is the first of two courses (A and B) designed to cover the Algebra I curriculum over two years.
+This course is the first of two courses (A and B) designed to cover the Algebra I curriculum over a two year period.
+Students will also be registered for a math lab time outside of regular class for structured time to work on problems.